neerajmahajan/recap-spring/README.md

 * Declare a platform Transaction Manager Bean (Lot of Implementations to choose)
 * Apply @EnableTransactionManagement

+###### Isolation Level
+* DEFAULT   :
+* READ_UNCOMMITED : If multiple transactions are working on same row and NOT yet completed, then changes will be visible.
+* READ_COMMITTED  : if multiple transactions are working then the change will be visibile to other transaction only when first transaction has completed.
+Phantom reads can occur, if after reading data in current transaction, some other transaction has added a record in DB, which satisfies the condition of query which we had run.
+* REPEATABLE_READ : locks the rows which meets the query criteria until the transaction is completed. phantom records can occur.
+* SERIALIZABLE    : locks the whole table. no phantom records.

 ###### Propagation Levels
 * REQUIRED        : 1) join existing transaction if exists, otherwise create new transaction.
 * REQUIRE_NEW     : 1) suspend existing trsansaction 2) start new transaction 3) resume previous transaction.